It’s Filing Time!

 This one is for the young taxpayers.
 Do yourself a favor, call your parents to ask if they’re claiming you as a dependent on their federal and state taxes come tax time.
-If you’re out of college and working full-time with steady income, most likely it’s time to start filing on your own.
+If you’re out of college and working full-time with a steady income, most likely, it’s time to start filing on your own.
 But it’s worth a shot!

 2: Refine Your Withholdings

 Getting a big tax refund check from the IRS after you file your taxes is exciting.
 Whether you spend it on a vacation or a wardrobe upgrade, it’s like Christmas in the middle of the year.
 But the reality is, that was always your money!
 Rather than letting the IRS sit on it all year before you even see it, try using the IRS’ online calculator to refine and minimize your paycheck withholdings.
-There’s a lot you can do to grow that money in the course of a year (like invest it), and give yourself an even bigger reward than the tax refund check would allow next tax season.
+There’s a lot you can do to grow that money in a year (like invest it) and give yourself an even bigger reward than the tax refund check would allow next tax season.

 3: Are You Self-Employed?